apache/druid/docs/api-reference/json-querying-api.md

   ~ under the License.
   -->

-> This document describes the API endpoints for handling queries in Druid.
+This document describes the API endpoints to submit JSON-based [native queries](../querying/querying.md) to Apache Druid.

 ## Queries